 - Hire an admin or another agent?

 - Take weekends off for once?

 Once they’re written down, share them.
 Tell your spouse, your broker, your friends—other Snappack members.
 Say them out loud to the right people.
 Stating and sharing these goals helps you hold yourself accountable.

 Working with an accountabilibuddy—and having them hold you accountable—significantly improves the chances that you’ll remember and work towards those goals.

 Bonus goal-setting tip

-Here’s one of Shannon’s quick mindset hacks: when talking about your goals, replace the word “but” with “and.”
+Here’s a quick mindset hack: when talking about your goals, replace the word “but” with “and.”